walles/cleverdrawer/README.md

 also a good way of researching Travis problems locally.

 ## Releasing
-1. Do `git tag` and think about what the next version number should be.
+1. Do `git tag | cat` and think about what the next version number should be.
 2. Do `git tag 1.2.3` to set the next version number.
 3. `env JAVA_OPTS=-Xmx512m ./gradlew --no-daemon build`
 4. Upload `app/build/outputs/apk/app-release.apk` to Google Play